sstarkjr/world_of_whiskey/README.md

 although the code has been modified significantly.

 Webscrape to aggregate the Whiskeys of the World from The Whisky Exchange https://www.thewhiskyexchange.com/

+# TODO include sample structure of the Whiskey website
+# Include more detail about the project